Last updated June 18th, 2021.

 Buying property in Hong Kong comes along with a high entry price.
-Indeed, Hong Kong is still the world’s most expensive city despite the territory’s recent political tensions.
+Indeed, Hong Kong still remains the world’s most expensive city for real estate despite any recent political tensions.

-Nonetheless, Hong Kong’s location, relative stability, and economic vibrancy make owning real estate here worth the high costs for certain kinds of investors.
+Nonetheless, Hong Kong’s location, relative stability, and economic vibrancy make owning property here worth the high costs if you’re a certain type of investor.

 Formerly a British colony until 1997, the city of Hong Kong has served as an important gateway between East and West for more than a hundred years.
 The island initially became prosperous from trade, which in turn helped it become a major finance hub later on.